DallanQ/race_for_the_galaxy/Manual.md

 #### Specific Reduce Cost / Military (page 9)

-> Icon of a brown circle with a black border and -1 inside
+> Icon of a brown circle with a black border and -1 inside.

-> Icon of a light shade of brown circle with a red border and +1 inside
+> Icon of a light shade of brown circle with a red border and +1 inside.

-> Icon of a yellow circle with a black border and -2 inside
+> Icon of a yellow circle with a black border and -2 inside.

-> Icon of a yellow circle with a red border and +2 inside
+> Icon of a yellow circle with a red border and +2 inside.

 Reduce the cost of placing a non-military world of the indicated kind (a blue box, green box, brown box), or add to the player's Military when conquering a military world of that kind.

 #### Temporary Military (page 9)

-> A box with red X inside, a red arrow facing left and a white circle with a red border and +3 inside
+> A box with red X inside, a red arrow facing left and a white circle with a red border and +3 inside.

 The player may discard this card from their tableau to gain +3 Military until the end of this Settle phase.